 Step 4: Mix the Salad

-To a large mixing bowl, add the Farro, roasted vegetables, chopped bell pepper, and the dressing.
+To a large mixing bowl, add cooked farro, roasted vegetables, chopped bell peppers, chopped parsley, and the dressing.

 Toss well and arrange onto a serving platter.
 Top with pistachio nuts and crumbled feta cheese.

 You can serve the salad immediately or store it in the refrigerator and eat it cold or at room temperature.

 Add a can of chickpeas to make this Mediterranean farro salad with roasted vegetables even more nutritious and fulfilling.

 The farro and chickpeas combined will provide you with more than enough high-quality and complete plant-based protein.

 If you feel like a crunchy and refreshing farro salad and don’t want to turn on your oven, make our classic farro salad with a delicious Italian dressing.

 For this one, we use crunchy vegetables such as cucumber, cherry tomatoes, black or kalamata olives, green or red bell pepper, corn, and a few simple ingredients.